kamalmarhubi/website/_posts/2016-04-13-rust-nix-easier-unix-systems-programming-3.markdown

 ### Separating the success and failure cases with Result

-The other big thing Rust does to help is having a `Result` type that's used to represent the return from functions that can fail.
+The other big thing Rust does to help is having a [`Result`][std-result] type that's used to represent the return from functions that can fail.
 Similar to how `ForkResult` separated the parent and child cases, the built-in `Result` type separates successes from failures.
 It looks like this:

 ~~~
 #[must_use]